 Automatic withdrawable circuit breakers used in switchboards must be provided with a device for locking them both in the service and retracted positions.
-Locking keys and lockable disconnectors shall be provided to ensure safe maintenance of withdrawable switches and other apparatus.
+Locking keys and lockable

 The withdrawable circuit breakers shall be fixed in the operating position so that relative movements between the movable and fixed parts are avoided.